noah-sec/noah-sec/README.md

 - <a href="https://github.com/noah-sec/projects/blob/main/azure-copilot.md">**Prepare Security & Compliance to Support Microsoft 365 Copilot**</a><br>
 Prepared Microsoft 365 environment to support Copilot for Microsoft 365, configured identity governance to support Copilot for Microsoft 365, configured device management to support Copilot for Microsoft 365, configured and managed compliance settings for Copilot for Microsoft 365, and configured and managed access to information by Copilot for Microsoft 365.
 - <a href="https://github.com/noah-sec/projects/blob/main/vuln.md">**Automated Endpoint Vulnerability Remediation for DoD STIG Compliance**</a><br>
 Used Tenable Nessus to scan for vulnerabilities on a Windows 10 endpoint in Azure cloud based on DoD STIG compliance standards.
-Automated remediations for the STIG compliance audit findings with PowerShell scripts.
+Developed automated remediations for the STIG compliance audit findings with PowerShell scripts.

 <hr>